playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 ## React

-As we already know, we can use built-in React hooks into our custom hooks, which means that we can use `useEffect` just like we could inside of any other component.
+As we already know, we can use built-in React hooks into our custom hooks, which means that we can use `useEffect` just like we could inside any other component.

 ```jsx
 const useFocusElement = () => {